After 2 Months of Testing, We Found the 8 Best Compost Tumblers

 Ease of Use

-Compost tumblers offer numerous conveniences over stationary compost piles.
-They’re neat.
+Compost tumblers offer numerous advantages over stationary compost piles.
+For starters, they’re neat.
 They enclose the mess for a tidier appearance.
-Moreover, they are fast and easy to turn.
+Moreover, they’re fast and easy to turn.
 Users only have to spin the tumbler for a minute or two instead of the half hour that it takes to turn a compost pile with a garden fork.
 Gardeners can move them into a garden shed or garage for efficient winter composting; however, a stationary pile simply goes dormant during cold weather.

-Of course, ease of use depends on the individual gardener.
-To distribute the compost, users can simply dump it from an elevated bin into a wheelbarrow.
+Of course, different gardeners may have unique needs or physical limitations that impact how easily they can use a compost tumbler.
+Generally speaking, to distribute the compost, users can simply dump it from an elevated bin into a wheelbarrow.
 However, cold-weather gardeners who process compost outdoors may prefer a bin that sits directly on the ground.
 This is because a tumbler on an elevated frame would be exposed to cold on all sides; the composting process would slow down and stop with the rapid cool down.
 A bin directly on the ground would be insulated from that effect longer.

 But some characteristics appeal to almost everyone.
 A wider opening makes it easier to load and unload, and, unlike latches and threaded lids, sliding covers rarely get clogged with debris.
 Exterior handgrips on the bin or a hand crank make it easier to rotate the bin.